Shnatsel/binfarce/README.md

  - Simple code that's easy to audit.
 No fancy tricks such as proc macros.

 **Non-goals:**

  - Highest possible performance.
-Parsing these things is stupidly cheap anyway.
+Parsing these things is stupidly cheap as it is.
  - Full format support.

 PRs with functionality required for your own tool are welcome as long as they adhere to the above goals and keep existing tools working.